Does WSU require a standardized test for admission?

 Does WSU prefer the ACT or the SAT?

-WSU accepts the ACT, the OLD SAT and the NEW REDESIGNED SAT tests equally; there is no preference.
+WSU accepts the ACT, the old SAT and the redesigned SAT tests equally; there is no preference.
 Test scores must come directly from the testing agency in order to be considered official.

 What is “Superscoring” and does WSU do this?

 “Superscoring” means taking a student’s best section score from more than one sitting of the same test, and adding them together to give the student the best possible overall score.

 For students who have taken BOTH the old and new versions of the SAT, we will still “Superscore” among a student’s sittings on the old SAT (taken before March 2016) and —SEPARATELY— on the redesigned SAT (taken March 2016 and beyond).
 We will not mix scores from the two versions of the SAT as the tests are constructed differently.

 In cases where a student has taken more than one test (ACT, old SAT, redesigned SAT or any combination) WSU uses nationally recognized concordance tables to determine which of the scores is relatively higher to give the student the benefit of the best concorded score.